Campus Bible Study Leaders

 Training

-We will meet for a combined leaders’ training during the CORE Theology hours in week 1 (Tues 4pm and Thur 2pm).
+BLT will run weekly during Core Training hours on Tues 3pm and Thurs 2pm from week 1.
 If at all possible, it is expected that you will be at one of these hours.
-Let a trainee in your faculty know if you can’t make it and we will see if we can arrange another catch-up.
+Let a trainee in your faculty know if you cannot make it and your trainee can support you.

 Core